publiccodenet/about/activities/index.md

 All of the activities, products and services of the Foundation for Public Code serve to further the [mission](../organization/mission.md) to serve our members directly:

-* [Codebase stewardship](codebase-stewardship/index.md): Providing for the sustainability, marketability and assured quality of a Public Code product.
+* [Codebase stewardship](codebase-stewardship/index.md): Providing for the sustainability, marketability and assured quality of a public code product.
 * [Codebase auditing](codebase-auditing/index.md): Certifying contributions and codebases as public code.

 Processes and services to make operations work: